kimble4/CrossMgr/SeriesMgr/helptxt/QuickStart.md

 This option indicates that Points (for Series scored by Points) or Time Bonuses (for Series scored by Time) in the CrossMgr Primes screen should be considered.

-## Consider Best Results, Must have Completed
+## Consider Best Results

 If you wish the Series to be scored based on the top N __Best__ results, specify it here.
+(Not available for TrueSkill scoring)

+## Consider Best Events

+If you wish the Series to be scored based on the top N __Best__ events, specify it here.
+(Not available for TrueSkill scoring)

+## Must have Completed

-If you wish to set a Minimum number of events before a Rider's should be included in the series results, specify it here.
+If you wish to set a __minimum__ number of events before a Rider's should be included in the series results, specify it here.

 ## Tie Breaking Rules